Screenshots in Linux:

-It is a repeated problem with Linux, it is How to take screenshots in Linux.
-There many ways to accomplish it and here it a list of them for reference.
+It is a repeated problem with Linux, how to take screenshots in Linux.
+There are many ways to accomplish it and here it a list of them for reference.

 #apt-get install scrot

 scrot '%Y-%m-%d_$wx$h.png' -e 'mv $f ~/shots/' # This would create a file called something # like 2000-10-30_2560x1024.png and move it to your shots directory.

 Shutter is a feature-rich screenshot program.
 You can take a screenshot of a specific area, window, your whole screen, or even of a website – apply different effects to it, draw on it to highlight points, and then upload to an image hosting site, all within one window.

 #apt-get install shutter